 There is further information about the course on the University and Department webpages.
 In particular, please do watch our course film: https://www.hoart.cam.ac.uk/admissions/undergraduate-study-1.

-The typical offer for History of Art in the English A-Level system is A*AA, with the A* to be in an essay-based subject (and not, for example, in Art and Design).
+The minimum typical offer for History of Art in the English A-Level system is A*AA, with the A* to be in an essay-based subject (and not, for example, in Art and Design).
 Colleges have power to vary this if particular circumstances merit it, and will also be able to give advice to potential applicants in case of uncertainty as to what comprises an essay-based subject.
 Applications from mature students taking Access courses are also welcome.
 A facility with languages would be beneficial for students taking Part One of the Tripos.
+More information can be found here.

-All applicants for the History of Art Tripos at St Edmund’s will be required to take an at interview admissions test.
+All applicants for the History of Art Tripos at St Edmund’s will be required to take admissions test.
 Further information about this will be provided.
+You will be registered for the assessment by us if you are invited to interview; candidates do not need to register themselves.

 Please note that your performance in the assessment at interview will not be considered in isolation, but will be taken into account alongside the other elements of your application.